GeorgeSteshenko/Shzm-to-Ytm/README.md

 `https://www.shazam.com/discovery/...bla-bla-bla...?limit=20&token=...bla-bla-bla...` [Look inside Devtools Network tab]<br>
 where `limit=20` could be set to amount of songs you have.<br>
 Or by using resenlty added `Download CSV` feature and then working with `.csv` file right away.<br>
-But the initial goal was to practise with Puppetier library a bit.<br>
+But the initial goal was to practise with Puppeteer library a bit.<br>

 Also this app written in a so called "success scenario", meaning there is no error handling or fallbacks if something went wrong durring execution.
 So just tweak the code and re-run it if it breaks ¯\\\_(ツ)\_/¯